Sports in Omaha, Nebraska: Venues

 Omaha's Johnny Rosenblatt Stadium was formerly home to the Omaha Royals, now known as the Omaha Storm Chasers.
 From 1950 to 2010, it also hosted the annual NCAA College World Series men's baseball tournament in mid-June.

 Downtown Omaha and the Near North Side is home to the CHI Health Center and Creighton University.

 Morrison Stadium is a 6,000-seat soccer-specific stadium located at 2500 California Plaza in the Near North Side neighborhood.
 The stadium is home to the Creighton Bluejays men's and women's soccer teams.
+Morrison Stadium also began hosting Union Omaha in 2026.

+Al Caniglia Field originally opened in 1949, and was the long time home to the Omaha Mavericks football team.
+When the University discontinued the football team in 2011, the stadium was renovated and is now home to the Omaha men's and women's soccer teams.

 The Omaha Civic Auditorium arena, which closed in 2014, seated up to 9,300 people for sporting events.
 In the past, the arena was home to the Creighton Bluejays men's basketball team, the University of Nebraska Omaha (UNO) ice hockey team, the Omaha Ak-Sar-Ben Knights American Hockey League team, the NBA's Kansas City–Omaha Kings basketball team, the Omaha Beef indoor football team and the Omaha Lancers junior hockey team.
 The arena was the site of the Missouri Valley Conference men's basketball tournament title game in 1978 and 1981.
 It was also the site of the seventh WWF In Your House pay-per-view in 1996.
 The closure of the Auditorium temporarily left the Omaha area without a mid-sized indoor venue, a void filled with the October 2015 opening of UNO's Baxter Arena.

 Today the CHI Health Center in downtown Omaha hosts Creighton men's basketball and the Nebraska School Activities Association Nebraska State Wrestling Tournament annually.
 In 2008 the arena, then known as Qwest Center, hosted the First and Second Rounds of the NCAA tournament, WWE Judgment Day 2008 and the USA Swimming Summer Olympic Trials.
 The venue again hosted the Olympic swimming trials in 2012 and 2016 under its second name, CenturyLink Center Omaha.
 The facility also hosted UNO's ice hockey team, the Omaha Mavericks, before the opening of Baxter Arena.